How to Calculate Your Hyundai Santa Cruz Roof Rack's Load Capacity

 Making the Right Choice

 Knowing your roof rack's load capacity is a crucial step for safe and enjoyable car camping.
 Don't just eyeball it; do the math.
 The honest version is that exceeding these limits can lead to damaged gear, a damaged vehicle, and a really crummy start to your trip.
-I learned this lesson the hard way with a sagging roof rack and a very expensive repair bill after a windy drive through the mountains.Roof Rack Question : r/HyundaiSantaFe
+Many owners learn this lesson the hard way - a sagging roof rack and a very expensive repair bill after a windy drive through the mountains.Roof Rack Question : r/HyundaiSantaFe

 • Check Your Manuals: Always consult your vehicle's owner's manual for the roof's static weight limit and your specific rack's manual for its dynamic limit.
 The lower number wins.Load Rating Calculator